-Adjiman, Chatalic, Goasdoué, Rousset, and Simon (2006) present a framework of peer-to-peer inference systems, where local theories of propositional clause sets share atoms and a special algorithm for consequence finding is available.
-As we pursue the dual problem of model building, applying it for our needs is not straightforward; furthermore, we are dealing with non-monotonic systems, while the peer-to-peer systems by Adjiman et al. are monotonic.
+[Adjiman et al., 2006] presented a framework of peer-to-peer inference systems, where local theories of propositional clause sets share atoms and a special algorithm for consequence finding is available.
+As we pursue the dual problem of model building, applying it for our needs is not straightforward; furthermore, we are dealing with non-monotonic systems, while the peer-peer systems in [Adjiman et al., 2006] are monotonic.

-Moving to ASP, Pontelli, Son, and Nguyen's (2011) ASP-PROLOG shares with MCS the idea of integrating several knowledge bases, called modules, possibly under different semantics.
+Moving to ASP, [Pontelli et al., 2011] ASP-PROLOG shares with MCS the idea of integrating several knowledge bases, called modules, possibly under different semantics.
 However, they restricted module semantics to ASP and Prolog (that is, the least Herbrand model), and ASP-PROLOG pursues query answering instead of model building.

-As for streaming, an answer set streaming algorithm for HEX-programs (which generalize ASP with external information access) was given by Eiter, Fink, Ianni, Krennwallner, and Schüller (2011).
+As for streaming, an answer set streaming algorithm for HEX-programs (which generalize ASP with external information access) was given in [Eiter et al., 2011].
 Despite some similarities to Algorithm DMCS-STREAMING, it is rather different: monolithic programs are syntactically decomposed into modules and answer sets computed in a modular fashion; it is not fully distributed and combines partial models from lower components to input for upper components straightforwardly; moreover, it may use exponential space in components.

-8. Conclusion
+8 Conclusion

-We have considered distributed evaluation of Multi-context Systems (MCSs) that were introduced by Brewka and Eiter (2007) as a general formalism to interlink possibly nonmonotonic and heterogeneous knowledge bases.
+We have considered distributed evaluation of Multi-Context Systems (MCSs) that were introduced in [Brewka and Eiter, 2007] as a general formalism to interlink possibly nonmonotonic and heterogeneous knowledge bases.
 We have presented a suite of generic algorithms to compute the equilibria, i.e., the semantics of an MCS in a fully distributed manner, using local solvers for the knowledge bases at the contexts.
 It contains a basic algorithm DMCS, an advanced version DMCSOPT that uses topology-based optimizations, and a streaming variant DMCS-STREAMING for computing partial equilibria gradually.
 We believe that the underlying principles and techniques might be exploited in related contexts, and in particular for distributed evaluation of other non-monotonic knowledge base formalisms.

 The algorithms have been implemented in a prototype system that is available as open source.
 On top of this implementation, we have conducted comprehensive experiments to compare the performance of the algorithms and we gave an insight analysis on the results.
 It points out advantages, disadvantages as well as the time/memory trade off between the algorithms in different situations depending on parameters such as system topology, local interface and theory size, and number of equilibria desired by the user.
 Based on this, the user can choose the setting (algorithm and mode) that fits her need best for finding (partial) equilibria of an MCS.
-A more extensive treatment is given by Dao-Tran (2014).
+A more extensive treatment is given in [Dao-Tran, 2014].

 Further work and open issues.
 Several issues remain for further investigation.
 One is further improvement of the algorithms.
-Here, the experimental results on the Ring topology strongly suggest to incorporate conflict learning, which proved to be valuable in ASP and SAT solving, to DMCS and DMCSOPT; we expect that cyclic topologies will benefit from a better guided guessing process.
+Here, the experimental results on the Ring topology strongly suggest to incorporate conflict learning, which proved to be valuable in ASP and SAT solving, to in DMCS and DMCSOPT; we expect that cyclic topologies will benefit from a better guided guessing process.
 Another issue concerns further semantics and variants of MCSs.
-As for the former, grounded equilibria are considered by Dao-Tran (2014), which are akin to answer sets of logic programs and applicable to MCSs that satisfy certain algebraic conditions; they can be characterized like answer sets using an (adapted) loop formula approach (Lee & Lifschitz, 2003).
-Dealing with supported equilibria (Tasharrofi & Ternovska, 2014), however, is open.
+As for the former, grounded equilibria are considered in [Dao-Tran, 2014], which are akin to answer sets of logic programs and applicable to MCSs that satisfy certain algebraic conditions; they can be characterized like answer sets using an (adapted) loop formula approach [Lee and Lifschitz, 2003].
+Dealing with supported equilibria [Tasharrofi and Ternovska, 2014], however, is open.